Share Explore

 Every project gives us a new chance to learn about geology.
 We can choose to collect geologic samples and work towards understanding the depositional environment/geologic history or we can settle for mapping secondary properties that are controlled by and dependent on the Sole Independent Variable.
 High Resolution Site Characterization tools provide priceless data when they are applied for their purpose, but their convenience tempts us to overuse them at more complex sites that deserve - and often demand - more than just measuring particular properties.

 Opportunities to learn are priceless.
 Being able to decipher geology requires two things: (1) being capable and (2) being willing to do it.
-Without a basic background in Geology, it's a challenge to apply the fundamentals of sedimentology and stratigraphy to projects.
-And even when we are capable of it, but not willing to take the time and decipher a sedimentary sequence -instead relying solely on only a HRSC or mapping tool - we squander the opportunity to learn but risk not identifying depositional processes and effects of secondary weathering which controls the hydrogeologic system.
+A basic background in Geology allows geo-professionals unique insights for applying the fundamentals of sedimentology and stratigraphy to projects.
+And even when we are capable of it, but not willing to take the time to decipher a sedimentary sequence -but instead relying solely on only a HRSC or mapping tool alone - we waste the moment of learning, fail to gain that priceless experience, and risk not identifying depositional processes and effects of secondary weathering which control the hydrogeologic system.

 Applying the Multiple Working Hypothesis

-Solving geologic problems requires a background in geology.
 Recognizing depositional features and knowing how they apply to scale, distribution, heterogeneity or uniformity leads us to a multiple working hypothesis about subsurface relationships.
-Sometimes the strategy requires persistence and patience.
-But in the end, we can narrow down our hypotheses to the point where we're not guessing or even "interpreting", but deciphering with confidence, the geology, the Sole Independent Variable.
+Sometimes field analysis requires persistence and patience.
+But when we use the right strategies to set ourselves up for success, we can narrow down our hypotheses to the point where we're not guessing or even "interpreting", but deciphering with confidence, the geology, which is the Sole Independent Variable.

 Benefits of Experience